ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

     First sector (104857601-1953525134, default 104859648):
     ~~~

     Notice how the first sector chosen by default is the same one you saw before with the `F` command as the `Start` of the free space.
-Again, the default value (104859648) is good, since you want the `sda4` partition to start at the very beggining of the available unallocated space.
+Again, the default value (104859648) is good, since you want the `sda4` partition to start at the very beginning of the available unallocated space.
 So **press enter** to accept the default value.

 5. The last question is about on which sector the new `sda4` partition has to **end**.